Automate MACD analysis using n8n workflows

 • Add an HTTP Request node.
 Point it at a provider that returns OHLCV.
 Set authentication and query parameters.

 • Map the response to the Function node.
-Ensure you pass only the array of bars.
+Pass only the array of bars.

 2) Normalise and sort

 • In the Function node, coerce timestamps to ISO and sort ascending by time.
-This avoids off-by-one errors in EMA calculations.
+That avoids off-by-one errors in EMA calculations.

 function ema(prices, period) {